-Notice is hereby given that the 2022 Annual Meeting of Stockholders (the "Meeting") of Perma-Fix Environmental Services, Inc. ("Company", "we", "our", or "us") will be held at The Westin Atlanta Airport, 4736 Best Road, Atlanta, Georgia 30337, on Thursday, July 21, 2022, at 11:00 a.m.
+Notice is hereby given that the 2023 Annual Meeting of Stockholders (the "Meeting") of Perma-Fix Environmental Services, Inc. ("Company", "we", "our", or "us") will be held at The Westin Atlanta Airport, 4736 Best Road, Atlanta, Georgia 30337, on Thursday, July 20, 2023, at 11:00 a.m.
 (EDT), for the following purposes:

-- 1. To elect eight directors to serve until the next Annual Meeting of Stockholders or until their respective successors are duly elected and qualified (Proposal 1); - 2.
-To ratify the appointment of Grant Thornton LLP as the independent registered public accounting firm of the Company for the 2022 fiscal year (Proposal 2); - 3.
-To approve, on an advisory basis, the 2021 compensation of our named executive officers as described herein (Proposal 3); and - To transact such other business as may properly come before the Meeting and at any adjournments thereof.
+- 1. To elect nine directors to serve until the next Annual Meeting of Stockholders or until their respective successors are duly elected and qualified (Proposal 1); - 2.
+To approve the Second Amendment to the Company's 2017 Stock Option Plan (Proposal 2); - 3.
+To ratify the appointment of Grant Thornton LLP as the independent registered public accounting firm of the Company for the 2023 fiscal year (Proposal 3); - 4.
+To approve, on an advisory basis, the 2022 compensation of our named executive officers as described herein (Proposal 4); and - 5.
+To recommend, by non-binding vote, the frequency of future advisory votes on executive compensation (Proposal 5); - 6.
+To transact such other business as may properly come before the Meeting and at any adjournments thereof.

-Only stockholders of record at the close of business on June 2, 2022, will be entitled to notice of, and to vote at, the Meeting or at any postponement or adjournment thereof.
+Only stockholders of record at the close of business on June 1, 2023, will be entitled to notice of, and to vote at, the Meeting or at any postponement or adjournment thereof.

-The Company is taking advantage of the rules of the Securities and Exchange Commission ("SEC") that allow issuers to provide electronic access to proxy materials over the Internet instead of mailing printed copies of those materials to each stockholder.
+The Company is taking advantage of the rules of the U.S. Securities and Exchange Commission (the "Commission") that allow issuers to provide electronic access to proxy materials over the Internet instead of mailing printed copies of those materials to each stockholder.
 The Company believes that furnishing these materials electronically allows us to more efficiently provide our stockholders with our proxy materials while reducing costs and reducing the impact of the Meeting on the environment.
 If you would like us to send you printed copies of our proxy statement and accompanying materials, we will be happy to do so at no charge upon your request.
-For more information, please refer to the Notice of Internet Availability of Proxy Materials (the "Notice") that we are mailing to holders of record on or about June 9, 2022.
+For more information, please refer to the Notice of Internet Availability of Proxy Materials (the "Notice") that we are mailing to holders of record on or about June 8, 2023.
 The Notice also provides instructions as to how you may vote your proxy.